gsoules/MkDocs/digital-archive/docs/super-install-digital-archive.md

 With a large database, phpMyAdmin is likely to timeout whereas MySQL Workbench will run until the import completes.

-1. Export a MySQL database to a `.sql` file
+### Export a MySQL database to a `.sql` file

-    -	From cPanel, run `phpMyAdmin`
+-	From [cpanel], run `phpMyAdmin`
 -	On the far left, click on the <name-of DB-to-export> database
 -	In the top menu, click on `Export`
 -	For **Export method** choose `Quick`
 -	For **Format** choose `SQL`
 -	Click `Go`
 -	When the `Save` dialog appears, choose a location to save on local computer

+### Create an empty database
-1. If you have not done so already, create a database and add it to MySQL Workbench following the instructions above to [create a MySQL database](#create-a-mysql-database).
+If you have not done so already, create a database and add it to MySQL Workbench following the instructions above to [create a MySQL database](#create-a-mysql-database).

-1. Import a MySQL database from a `.sql` file
+### Import a MySQL database from a `.sql` file

 -	Run MySQL Workbench
-    -	Double Click on the new database (make sure its name becomes bold)
+-	Double click on the name of the new database (make sure the name becomes bold)
 -	Choose `File` > `Open SQL Script`
 -	Select the `.sql` file exported in the subsection above
 -	Click `Open`
 -	Click the lightning bolt button to execute the script

-## Install Omeka Classic
+## Install Omeka Classic files

+Follow these steps to upload the Omeka Classic files to the web server.

+-	Download the latest Omeka Classic release from <http://omeka.org/classic/download> as a zip file.
+    As of 2/6/2020, the latest release was `omeka-2.7.1.zip`
+-	From [cpanel] go to the `FILES` section and click on `File Manager`
+-   Navigate to the *parent* of the *installation folder*;
+    -   If the parent is `public_html` go to `public_html`
+    -   If the parent is a subdomain, go to the subdomain folder
+        for example: `mysubdomain.avantlogic.net`
+-   Click `Upload` in the top menu
+-	Select or drag-in the zip file to begin uploading it
+-   Wait for the upload to be 100% *and* for the progress bar to **turn green**
+    which can take a while for the ~16MB file
+-   Click the `Go back` link at the bottom of the page to return to the parent folder
+-   Verify that the zip file is there and if not, click `Reload` in the menu above the file list until the zip file appears
+-	To extract the zip file, right click on the file name and choose `Extract`
+-	Rename the resulting folder from the zip file name to `digitalarchive`
+-   You have now created the *installation folder* containing the Omeka files
+-	Delete the zip file

+[cPanel]: super-web-host.md#cpanel